- Who is Navitas?

-Welcome to Navitas Limited’s Privacy Notice.
+Welcome to Navitas Pty Ltd’s Privacy Notice.
 The links to the left will take you directly to each section where you will find information about how Educational Enterprises Pty Limited (ABN 20 008 194 689) trading as Educational Enterprises (“Eynesbury College”) and its parent company Navitas Pty Limited manages the security of your privacy.

 The terms “the Company,” “we,” “us,” “our,” and “ours” refer to each of Eynesbury College and Navitas Pty Limited.
 The terms “you,” “your,” and “yours” refer to the user or viewer of the Website or user of the Services, as applicable.

-If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.
+If you have any questions or concerns about our use of your personal information, please contact us using the contact details provided at the bottom of this Privacy Notice.

 This Privacy Notice explains the categories of personal data we may collect about you, it also explains the purpose of processing your data and how we keep it safe.

 Who is Navitas?

-Navitas Limited is a public company listed on the Australian Securities Exchange (ASX) (ASX code is NVT and ABN 69 109 613 309) is a global education provider and the parent company of Eynesbury College.
+Navitas Pty Limited (ABN 69 109 613 309) is a global education provider and the parent company of Eynesbury College.
 Our head office is located in Perth Western Australia at the following address:

 125 St Georges Terrace